xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    This adds the Ethers dependency to your `package.json`.

 3. In the existing `my-app/src` directory, create a `contexts` directory.
 In the `contexts` directory, create a file named `WalletContext.js`.
 This code provides the Web3Modal and Ethers functionality your "hello world" app needs to enable you to connect your wallet app.
-Copy this code and paste it into the file:
+Copy this code block and paste it into the file:

-    ```js showLineNumbers
+    ```javascript showLineNumbers
     import { createContext, useState } from "react";
     import Web3Modal from "web3modal";
     import { ethers } from "ethers";